snoyberg/posa-chapter/warp.md

 Haskell provides the best scheme for network programming.
-This is because that GHC (Glasgow Haskell Compiler), the flagship compiler of Haskell, provides light-weight and robust user thread (or sometime called green thread).
+This is because that GHC (Glasgow Haskell Compiler), the flagship compiler of Haskell, provides lightweight and robust user thread (or sometime called green thread).
 In this section, we will briefly explain history of network programming in server side.